sanyi0411/Raspberry_pi_tutorials/How to install sqlite3/README.md

 ### Install vcpkg

 - Create a new folder where you want to put the files
-- In command line move in this folder
+- In command line navigate into this folder
 - Go to the vcpkg repo [here](https://github.com/microsoft/vcpkg) and clone it in this folder
 - Run this command: `.\bootstrap-vcpkg.bat`
 - You will see several new files created